hengran/dense-retrieval-paper/README.md

    2. Transformers:
       1. Condenser: a Pre-training Architecture for Dense Retrieval
    3. Representative Words Prediction
       1. PROP: Pre-training with Representative Words Prediction for Ad-hoc Retrieval
       2. B-PROP: Bootstrapped Pre-training with Representative Words Prediction for Ad-hoc Retrieval.

-## decoder-only
+## LLMs as encoder
 1. Fine-tuning LLaMa for Multi-stage Text Retrieval(2023)
    1. add eos token
    2. use the eos hidden states to embed whole sentence